© 1st footage / stock.adobe.com

 The chemicals industry is one of the most research-intensive sectors of the German economy.
 In Berlin you'll find an innovation-friendly climate.

-From green chemistry to biopolymers to innovative composite materials for lightweight construction, the chemical industry is a strong pillar of industrial production in the capital city.
+From green chemistry to biopolymers to innovative composite materials for lightweight construction – the chemical industry is a strong pillar of industrial production in the capital city.
 The main products made in Berlin, are specialty plastics, consumer chemicals, paints and coatings.
 The development of plastic-based filaments for additive manufacturing is also becoming increasingly important.
-As a supplier of numerous starting products, the industry works closely with other branches of industry such as medicine, energy, digital technologies, and optics.
+As a supplier of numerous starting products, the industry works closely with other branches of industry such as medical and energy technology, digital technologies, as well as photonics and microelectronics.

 Why Berlin?